electrodude/p2-ip/README.md

 - Refactor into more Spin objects
 - Send packets on our own, not just in response to received packets
 - ARP
+	- Properly probe for an address before claiming it
+	- Send ARP probes for nodes we're trying to contact
 - IPv4
 - IPv6
 - ICMPv4